asok3781/75-Keyboard/README.md

-# 75-PCB
+# Asok75
-A PCB designed to fit in TX Keyboard's TX75v2 Case
+A PCB designed to fit in TX Keyboard's TX75v2